greduan/domain-container/SPEC.md

 the mailer's instance, unless you put the mailer in the `req` and give the model the `req`, but we want to avoid that.

-So we can give the ModelsWrapper instance the mailer instances through the `customProps` property, as `customProps.mailers` or something like that.
+So we can give the DomainContainer instance the mailer instances through the `customProps` property, as `customProps.mailers` or something like that.

-The ModelsWrapper then will assign `customProps.mailers` to each model when it instantiates it itself or when it's handling a model it is given, so that the model has the contextualized mailers available to it.
+The DomainContainer then will assign `customProps.mailers` to each model when it instantiates it itself or when it's handling a model it is given, so that the model has the contextualized mailers available to it.